 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Hiscox reported total carbon emissions of approximately 24,190,900 kg CO2e globally.
-This figure includes 549,400 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 1,029,400 kg CO2e from Scope 2 emissions, related to indirect emissions from the generation of purchased electricity, heat, and steam.
+This figure includes 549,400 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 1,029,400 kg CO2e from Scope 2 emissions, related to indirect emissions from the generation of purchased energy.
 The majority of Hiscox's emissions, about 22,612,100 kg CO2e, fall under Scope 3, which includes all other indirect emissions in the value chain.
-Hiscox has set ambitious targets to reduce its carbon footprint, aiming for a 50% reduction in Scope 1 and 2 emissions by 2030, using a 2020 adjusted baseline.
-This commitment reflects the company's proactive approach to addressing climate change and aligns with industry standards for sustainability.
-In the previous year, 2023, Hiscox's total emissions were approximately 25,914,000 kg CO2e, indicating a slight decrease in emissions in 2024.
+Comparatively, in 2023, Hiscox's total emissions were approximately 25,914,000 kg CO2e, indicating a slight reduction in emissions year-on-year.
+The company has set ambitious targets to reduce its Scope 1 and 2 emissions by 50% by 2030, using a 2020 adjusted baseline as a reference point.
+This commitment reflects Hiscox's proactive approach to addressing climate change and aligns with industry standards for sustainability.
+Hiscox's emissions data is not cascaded from any parent company, ensuring that the reported figures are specific to its operations.
 The company continues to monitor and report its emissions transparently, demonstrating its commitment to environmental responsibility.
-Hiscox's emissions data is not cascaded from any parent company, ensuring that the reported figures are specific to its operations.
-The company actively engages in initiatives to enhance its sustainability practices and reduce its overall environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents